 June 29, 2013

 Potoci is a village near Mostar in the southern part of Bosnia-Herzegovina.
 It is a community made up primarily of Bosniaks (Muslims).
 When we visit this city we stay with our dear friends at the Mostar Orphanage.
-This will be our 6th year at this wonderful school!
+This was our 7th year at this wonderful school!

 Sarajevo Friendship Camp

 Sponsored by Christ Lutheran Church, Paramus, NJ.
 Thank you!